Chairperson – David Kaye (UK)

-She uses her wide experience of working with the NHS, local government and trade unions to inform her teaching and research.
-She is a founder member of Learning Unlimited, where she has been involved in a number of national and international projects developing numeracy skills in a variety of contexts including IT, Science and teacher training in Bangladesh.
+Beth is a practitioner teacher trainer at University College Institute of Education, London and a researcher, recently achieving her Professional Doctorate (2017) into motivation to learn mathematics in the workplace through trade unions.
+Exploring the influence of context, social groups and emotions on motivation.
+Beth has extensive experience teaching Mathematics and Numeracy in Further Education as well as developing national qualifications for a UK awarding body.
+She uses her experience outside education working with the NHS, local government and trade unions to inform her teaching and research.
+She is also a founder member of Learning Unlimited Ltd., an education consultancy, where she has been involved in a number of national and international projects developing numeracy skills in a variety of contexts including IT, Finance, Science, Prisons and, excitingly, teacher training in Bangladesh.

 Graham Griffiths works for the Institute of Education, University of London, and is a founding director of the education consultancy Learning Unlimited Ltd. Graham began his teaching career at Northampton College of Further Education before moving to London in 1991, teaching at Kingsway College (now part of Westminster-Kingsway) and City and East London College (now part of City and Islington College).
 Graham became a full-time curriculum manager at City and Islington College, and from 2003 to 2011 worked in the professional development of adult numeracy teachers at LLU+ at London South Bank University.